Incident Cause Analytics Method Training (ICAM Training)

 ICAM Learning Techniques

-Using ICAM model participants will work individually and in teams investigating actual and scenario based incidents, developing causation charts, and corrective actions.
+Using ICAM model participants will work individually and in teams to investigate actual and scenario based incidents, developing causation charts, and corrective actions.

 Target Audience for the ICAM training

 The ICAM training is a simplified step by step process; there is no requirement for participants to have investigation experience.
-Expecting leaders and supervisors to know how to carry out effective investigations with no training is setting them up to fail.
 Experience has shown this training works well with managers, supervisors and safety representatives from the same organization on the same course.

 Key learning outcome of ICAM training (17601)